polarwinkel/huuid/README.md

 and convert any uuid-object to a huuid-string with

-`huuid.uuid2human(mxUuidObject)`
+`huuid.uuid2human(myUuidObject)`

 ## Background

 The hexadecimal representation of the UUID is translated to letters that have an unambiguous pronounciation.
+The 2nd, and then every third letter is a vowel, the other ones are consonants which makes up a well pronounced word that sounds like it is made up of syllables.

-Furthermore the 2nd, and then every third letter is a vowel, the other ones are consonants which makes up a well pronounced word that sounds like it is made up of syllables.
+There are 5 vowels and 16 consonants (just unambiguous ones) being used, and (only) for the first letter capitals are allowed.

-There are 5 vowels and 16 consonants, and (only) for the first letter capitals are allowed (and a capital-C additional to the 16 chosen unambiguous consonants to reach 32bit with 9 letters).
+    (and a capital-C additional to the 16 chosen unambiguous consonants to reach 32bit with 9 letters)

-With this structure there are a little more than 2^32 possibilities to make a word.
+With this structure there are a little more than 2^32 possibilities to generate a word with 9 letters.
-4 "Words" hit the 128bit of UUIDs (>10^38)
+4 "Words" hit the 128bit of UUIDs (>10^38).

 ## Dependencies